South Esk River

 South Esk River - Upstream of the bridge on Storys Creek Road at Avoca

-Downstream from Storys Creek Rd bridge Avoca to Beams Hollow upstream of Lake Travallyn
+South Esk River - Downstream from the bridge on Storys Creek Road at Avoca to Beams Hollow upstream of Lake Travallyn

 The South Esk River is a renowned trout fishery with a variety of angling opportunities for all methods throughout its length.
 These include the fast headwaters at Upper Esk, the long glides and broadwaters from Fingal to Conara and shore based angling and water ideal for fishing from a canoe or kayak between Clarendon and Hadspen.
 The fishery is dominated by brown trout although the occasional rainbow trout will be encountered particularly in the upper reaches.